Cymraeg

 What you need to know

 Generative AI (GenAI) is a type of artificial intelligence that generates content, including text, images, and audio.
 These models learn from existing data to create original content based on patterns.
-It can be a powerful tool and has many applications - it can personalise medical treatments, design ads, write software code, predict financial patterns, and is often behind the impressive visual effects in games and movies.
+GenAI can be a powerful tool and has many applications - it can personalise medical treatments, design ads, write software code, predict financial patterns, and is often behind the impressive visual effects in games and movies.

 AI is not new and has been integrated into smart devices for some time, however it is increasingly being utilised in chatbot interactions.
 AI algorithms (lists of instructions) are also commonly used to tailor your social media feed, curating the type of information you see based on your previous online history.

 Although GenAI systems can process and analyse vast amounts of data to identify patterns and make predictions, they lack the ability to think and understand context as humans do.
 Responses may be biased, inaccurate or harmful and there can also be data and privacy risks.
-As we embrace the exciting possibilities GenAI offers, it is important to recognise the potential risks and thinking critically about its limitations so we can become responsible and ethical users.
+As we embrace the exciting possibilities GenAI offers, it is important to recognise the potential risks and think critically about its limitations so we can become responsible and ethical users.

 Learning and teaching resources